Kaiseriscool/Rip-Alerts/README.md

 # Rip-Alerts
-A gmod addon that lets players know what the person they killed lost!
+A gmod addon that lets players know what the person they killed lost! \n Discord Part
-Discord Part